deeplearning4j/deeplearning4j/glossary.md

 As you can see, these vectors differ from one another in both their length, or magnitude, and in their angle, or direction.
 The angle is what concerns us here.

 ### <a name="vgg">VGG</a>
 VGG is a deep convolutional architecture that won the benchmark ImageNet competition in 2014.
 A VGG architecture is composed of 16–19 weight layers and uses small convolutional filters.
+[Deeplearning4j's implementations of two VGG architecturs are here](https://github.com/deeplearning4j/ImageNet-Example/tree/master/src/main/java/imagenet/Models).

 * [Very Deep Convolutional Networks for Large-Scale Image Recognition](http://arxiv.org/abs/1409.1556)